asalamon74/jtreversi/README.md

 If you really want to compile, you'll need the followings obsolete tools:

--Java 2 JDK (tested with Sun's Java 2 JDK 1.4.1 for Linux) -J2ME wireless toolkit (tested with version 1.0.4) -Jakarta-Ant (at least version 1.5)
+- Java 2 JDK (tested with Sun's Java 2 JDK 1.4.1 for Linux)
+- J2ME wireless toolkit (tested with version 1.0.4)
+- Jakarta-Ant (at least version 1.5)
--antenna (version 0.9.5 or newer)
+- antenna (version 0.9.5 or newer)

 0. set JAVA_HOME environment variable
 1. Change the path of wtk.home in .ant.properties file.